OI-wiki/i18n/docs/ds/dsu.md

 ## Union

-At the banquet, the ancestor of one family suddenly said to another family: Our two families have such a good relationship, so what about forming one family?
+At the banquet, the ancestor of one family suddenly said to another family: Our two families have such a good relationship, so what about merging into one family?
 The other family also gladly accepted.

-As we said before, we don’t care who the ancestors are, so as long as one of the ancestors becomes the son of the other ancestor.
+As we said before, we don’t care who the ancestors are, as long as one of the ancestors becomes the son of the other ancestor.

 Here we offer a C++ implementation for your reference: